 Energy drinks have their perks which include boosting physical performance, mental alertness and brain function.
 However, many people don’t know they have some dangerous side effects.

-Energy drinks are consumed as a household beverage but, they may be unhealthy.
-When you take energy drinks, you may notice that your heart rate increases.
-Energy drinks can also cause unpleasant effects like stomach irritation, restlessness, anxiety and trouble sleeping.
+Energy drinks are consumed as household beverages, but they may be unhealthy.
+Some people may notice their heart rate increase after taking energy drinks.
+Energy drinks can also cause unpleasant effects like stomach irritation, restlessness, anxiety, and trouble sleeping.

 1.Caffeine overdose and addiction

 One of the major concerns regarding the consumption of energy drinks is their caffeine constituents.
 Most energy drinks are loaded with caffeine.
 The amount of caffeine in energy drinks can range from 80mg to over 500mg.